isabella232/fellowship-program-website-1/_projects/lambda_tiles.md

 - Reimplement Lambnik in Node.js

+The Python bindings for Mapnik are incomplete and not actively maintained.
+The Node version is more complete, including support for vector tiles.

 #### Coding Phase 2

 - Make raster tile styling configurable (load the Mapnik XML from a configurable source)